Mole Treatments Include:

 You will be provided with a record of your mole map and the digital images will be securely stored for future reference.
 You will be invited back for an annual review to check for any changes to your moles, but of course if you notice any changes to your moles sooner, please contact us to make an appointment where we can assess any changes.

-Our FotoFinder mole mapping service is suited to adults who have a large number of moles across their body, or for those who wish to monitor their skin.
+Our mole mapping service is suited to adults with many moles across their body, or for those who wish to monitor their skin.
 As early detection is key in treating skin cancer, it is recommended that moles are checked regularly.
-If you only have a small number of moles on your body, we recommend you book in for a single mole check with us.
+If you only have a small number of moles on your body, we recommend you book a single mole check with us.